Universal Links and Deep Links: What's the difference?

-Implementation is similar to a standard deep link, though instead of defining a custom URL scheme, a universal link matches a set of web pages to locations in-app.
-When a user opens a web page which is matched as described, iOS automatically redirects the user to the app.
+The implementation of universal links is similar to a standard deep link.
+However, instead of defining a custom URL scheme, a universal link matches a set of web pages to locations in-app.
+This means that when a user opens a web page which is matched as described, iOS automatically redirects the user to the app.

-Why do universal links exist when deep links already do the job?
+Why do Apple’s universal links exist when deep links already do the job?

 It was solely Apple’s decision to introduce universal deep linking to the mobile industry.
-The company’s developer page suggests the reasoning behind them, namely to do with security, privacy and flexibility.
+The company’s developer page suggests that they wanted to provide greater security, privacy and flexibility.
 It may also have something to do with Apple wanting to own the experience, coupled with creating a more reliable system for iOS.
 Whatever the reason, Apple now owns and shapes a part of the deep linking ecosystem for a significant proportion of users.

 Are there any problems that universal links created?